brouberol/phable/README.md

-  create             Create a new task list               Lists and filter tasks move               Move one or several task on their current project board report-done-tasks  Print the details of all tasks in the `from` column and move them to the `to` column. show               Show task details subscribe          Subscribe to one or multiple task ids
+  create             Create a new task list               Lists and filter tasks move               Move one or several task on their current project board parent             Manage task parents report-done-tasks  Print the details of all tasks in the `from` column and move them to the `to` column. show               Show task details subscribe          Subscribe to one or multiple task ids tag                Add a tag on one or multiple tasks
 ```

 ## Setup